"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

 \subsubsection{Dataset Coding}

-As the final step in our dataset creation process, we manually coded each VLM-generated caption for correctness.
-We performed human coding due to the issues with existing captioning metrics (see Section~\ref{ssec:data-metric-challenge}) and because LLM-as-judges---while correlating well with human judgment for simple question-answer tasks~\cite{zheng2023judging}---may be falsely lenient on more open-ended tasks, like slightly incorrect product descriptions (e.g., Coke Zero versus Diet Coke)~\cite{thakur2025judging}.
-All VLM captions were anonymized to reduce potential bias during coding (i.e., Model A, B, C, D), and any image metadata (e.g., whether it was high-quality versus low-quality; quality issues) was hidden, aside from the product annotations.
+As the final step in our dataset creation process, we manually verified the correctness of each VLM-generated caption.
+We performed human coding due to the issues with existing captioning metrics (see Section~\ref{ssec:data-metric-challenge}) and because LLM-as-judges---while correlating well with human judgment for simple question-answer tasks \cite{zheng2023judging}---may be falsely lenient on more open-ended tasks, like slightly incorrect product descriptions (e.g., Coke Zero versus Diet Coke) \cite{thakur2025judging}.
+All VLM captions were anonymized to minimize potential bias during coding (i.e., Models A, B, C, D), and any image metadata (e.g., what quality issues were present) was concealed, except for the product annotations.
 The order of images was also randomized to reduce any ordering effects.

-Four researchers were involved in coding the accuracy of the four VLM captions for each of the 1,859 images in our dataset (7,436 captions in total).
-Before coding, the research team met and developed a coding scheme that allowed for minor spelling mistakes and term variation (e.g., soda vs. soft drink; chips vs. crisps) but was strict on key details (e.g., brand and sub-brand; ingredients when describing food variety).
+Four researchers coded the accuracy of the four VLM captions for each of the 1,859 images in our dataset (7,436 captions in total).
+Before coding, the research team developed a coding scheme that allowed for minor spelling mistakes and term variation (e.g., soda vs. soft drink; chips vs. crisps) but was strict on key details (e.g., brand and sub-brand; ingredients when describing food variety).
 Captions were marked as incorrect if there were major hallucinations (e.g., 12 ounces reported as 12-pack, for a soda can) or contained errors that changed their meaning (e.g., grilled chicken instead of fried chicken).
-The researchers each coded a sample of 50 random images with all VLM captions (200 captions total).
-IRR was computed using Krippendorff alpha, with an agreement of 0.859.
-Following the training period, the four researchers independently coded the remaining images, marking ones they were unsure about as "maybe".
+In this way, our evaluation measures both recall (the model gets all details) and precision (what the model says is largely correct).
+Each researcher coded a sample of 50 randomly selected images with all VLM captions (a total of 200 captions).
+IRR was computed using Krippendorff's alpha, with an agreement of 0.859.
+Following the training period, the four researchers independently coded the remaining images, marking ones they were unsure about as ``maybe''.
 The team reviewed and discussed these and other challenging cases.
+Our final dataset is available in the supplementary materials.